jaehyunkim2020/jaehyunkim2020/README.md

 * HR
 * Web Development

 And now I am the COO & Co-Founder of Subitt where I manage the day-to-day operation and make sure our customers are getting the full experience.
-But, I still code from time to time.
+And, I still code parts of the platform!

 🌐 Projects: